Sheldonlobo011/Data-Analysis-of-data-job-market-/README.md

 ## Dataset Overview

 ### Data Source
-The dataset, sourced from [source], contains information about data science job postings, including details such as title, company, announcement, and description.
+The dataset, sourced from Kaggle, contains information about data science job postings, including details such as title, company, announcement, and description.

 ### Data Cleaning
 Prior to analysis, the dataset underwent a thorough cleaning process: